lroussel-dev/FiletypeIconsGenerator/README.md

 <img src="./docs/jpg_solid_squared.svg">
 </span>

-This script generates SVG icons for file extensions using customizable templates.
-The icons are generated with colors and font sizes adapted to the length of the extension.
+**Searching huge icons pack can be exhausting**.
+Sometimes you don't have the money to pay designers, sometimes you need a particular extension never used by everybody, you don't like the color of one of the icon, etc.

+So I decided to make a simple generator from SVG template.
+Everybody can make any extension with any color from any SVG file.

-> ⚠️ Hi there !
-This code was generated with the help of the `Mistral Vibe CLI`.
+> ⚠️ The code was mainly generated with the help of the `Mistral Vibe CLI`.
 Even if I had fully reviewed and tested the code, tell me if you see anything wrong !

 ## Examples [here](https://lroussel-dev.github.io/FiletypeIconsGenerator/)